jkjung-avt/jkjung-avt.github.io/_posts/2019-07-12-tfrecords-for-keras.md

    2. Next, `shuffle()` and `repeat()` the `shards` Dataset.
 So `shards` would generate shard file names *in random order and indefinitely*.
    3. Feed and `interleave()` (randomize more) the `shards` Dataset into `tf.data.TFRecordsDataset`.
 This results in a `TFRecordsDataset` which reads from shard files in random order.
    4. Shuffle the TFRecordsDataset so that the order of training images within a shard is randomized in each epoch.
    5. Parse and deserialize the TFRecords, with 'prefetching'.
 I set `num_parallel_calls` to 4 on my desktop.
-You could adjust the value you want more parallel processes to work on data generation.
+You could adjust the value you want more parallel wrokers to do data generation.
 And finally note that I implement jpg decoding and data augmentation in the deserialization function (`parse_fn_train`).

    You could find my full python code implementation [here](https://github.com/jkjung-avt/keras_imagenet/blob/master/utils/dataset.py#L119).